Simonmoser87/cove/site/content/english/hr.md

 {{% /collapsible %}}

 {{% collapsible 12 "Is signing with Skribble legally binding?" %}}
-Yes, Skribble is based on the qualified electronic signature (QES).
-The QES is the only form of electronic signature that is equivalent to the handwritten signature before Swiss (OR Art.
-14 Para.
-2 bis) and EU law (eIDAS No. 910/2014 Art.
-25 Para.
-2).
+Yes.
+On Skribble you can choose the highest e-signature standard available: the qualified electronic signature (QES).
+It has a legal weight of 100% in court.
 {{% /collapsible %}}

 {{% collapsible 13 "Can I store the digitally signed contract in paper form?" %}}